tapnair/data.management.api-nodejs-sample/README.md

 Start the sample.
 Login using your Autodesk Account.
 Expand the tree view until the <b>Version</b> (small clock icon) and click on it.
 The Autodesk Viewer should appear on the right with the viewable linked to this specific file version.

+# DropBox integration

+The feature <b>Send to DropBox</b> requires a developer key & secret.
+Please visit [DropBox Developer](https://www.dropbox.com/developers/apps) and create one.
+Update the file /routes/dropbox.js with this information.
+For this sample, make sure to use http://localhost:3000/api/dropbox/callback as Redirect URI (for OAuth authentication).
+This sample code have a workaround to deal with local.host & localhost redirect, see comments at dropbox.js file.
+Also note that new developer keys on dropbox are created with Status:Development, so it will only work with your account (owner of the key).

 ## License